To the loved ones we will never forget...

 But just for now, I need to mourn,

-My heart -- it needs to mend.
+My heart - it need's to mend.

-Though some may say, "It's just a pet,"
+Though some may say, "it's just a pet,"

 I know I've lost a friend.